jovulic/nix-shell-builtin/README.md

 ## 📦 Installation

-Installation looks like applying the following changes to your nix configuration.
+Installation looks like applying the following changes to your nix configuration, assuming you are consuming the pacakge as a flake input (if you are building from source, you can evaluate the `plugin.nix` derivation directly).

 1. Build the `nix-shell-plugin`, using your system `nix` version.